chesslab/chess-server/docs/takeback.md

 # /takeback

-Takes back a move.

-## `action`

-The action to take as per these options.
+Takes back a move as per these actions.

 - `propose`
 - `decline`